 Total Drive Time: Rough Estimate 4 Hours

 Time to wrap up the entire trip and head home!
 From Las Vegas, it’ll be another 4 hours back to Los Angeles.
-I know, I know– this itinerary is JAM PACKED.
+I know, I know– this itinerary has got you DRIVING.
 But I’ve done it myself and it is WELL WORTH the drives.
 Every stop is breathtaking and so much fun.
 If you get the chance to take this road trip, please let me know!
 I want to hear all about your trip, from what your favorite was to what you decided to skip, or how I can make it better!